Margaret Robinson: Awards and honours

 Robinson has received many honors working as a cellular biologist.
 She was awarded a Wellcome Trust Principal Research Fellowship in 1999 and in 2003 she was appointed Professor of Molecular Cell Biology.
-She was elected a Fellow of the Academy of Medical Sciences and member of the European Molecular Biology Organization.
+She was elected a Fellow of the Academy of Medical Sciences in 2001 and member of the European Molecular Biology Organization in the same year.
 She was elected a Fellow of the Royal Society (FRS) in 2012.
 The Wellcome Trust also has funded her research for over 25 years.